joycekang/joycekang.github.io/_pages/about.md

 Previously, I studied Computer Science at Stanford, where I wrote my honors thesis on metagenomics in the [Bhatt Lab](https://www.bhattlab.com/).

+Feel free to reach out if you'd like to connect, collaborate, or chat about dermatology, data, or anything in between!

 **Education**

 - Dermatology Residency @ University of Pennsylvania (2026-29)